gigfork/mac-kitchen/README.md

 Getting Started
 ---------------
-Mac Kitchen expects that Xcode 4.4+ and it's command line tools, the chef gem, and librarian to be installed.
+Mac Kitchen expects Xcode 4.4+, Xcodes command line tools, the chef gem, and the librarian gem to be installed.

 ### Installing Xcode
 You can install Xcode via the Mac App Store.
 After you are